Ask a question, request a quote or check recovery status. Call us.

 Most RAID 5 and higher systems are geared specifically to continue to operate when a RAID disk is lost, albeit in a “degraded” mode.
 In systems based on RAID 5, there have been reports of up to 65% speed degradation, while with RAID 10, as little as 6%.

-Operating in degraded RAID mode is not only possible, but isa good working solution when a RAID disk fails.
+Operating in degraded RAID mode is not only possible, but is a good working solution when a RAID disk drive fails.
 And yet, many system administrators are content to run degraded RAIDs longer than they should, which can lead to catastrophic RAID failure.
 Because the RAID has what is called fault tolerance redundancy, it enables the system to continue working.
-But because a second RAID hd failure will destroy the RAID setup, it is best to rebuild it right away.
+But because a second RAID HDD failure will destroy the RAID setup, it is best to rebuild it right away.
+Basically, then, if a single drive in the array fails, it is best practice to IMMEDIATELY replace that drive.
+Doing so will save you a lot of time and money.

 Click here to get a RAID recovery quote